elksearch/elasticsearch-cheatsheet/README.md

 ## ⚠️ Disclaimer

-This repository contains notes, examples, and references based on my **personal learning and hands-on experience** with Elasticsearch and the Elastic Stack.
+This repository contains notes, examples and references based on my **personal learning and hands-on experience** with Elasticsearch and the Elastic Stack.

 - Content is provided **as-is** for educational purposes only